East Vale Branch

 We have our own branch marquee and displays which we use when we attend local fetes and shows.
 Eg The White Horse Show at Uffington.

-The Sack house is open from Easter to the end of December on the 1st and 3rd Wednesday and Saturday of each of month from 10-2pm, although this is under review.
+At Mill Street, Wantage, Oxon OX12 9GF is open from Easter to the end of November on the 1st and 3rd Wednesday and Saturday of each of month from 10am-2pm.
 The small building stood at the entrance to the canal wharf.
 It was used as a weighbridge, office, coal merchants and dates back to soon after the canal was built into Wantage in around 1810.
-There are various canal artefacts on display as well as information displays on the industrial archaeology of the wharf area eg not just the canal but the Wantage Tramway and the Mill.
-We are always looking for more volunteers to keep this open.
-Please contact the chairman for more information.
+There are various canal artefacts on display as well as information displays on the industrial archaeology of the wharf area, i.e. not just the canal but also the Flour Mill opposite as well.
+The name of the museum is taken from the enamel sign on the front of the building advertising the West of England Sack Hiring Company.
+Special openings can be arranged for groups.
+We have already welcomed various cub packs and beaver scout colonies as well as adult groups.
+Please contact Brian Stovold for more information on email@example.com